robertpiosik/CodeWebChat/README.md

 ## Introduction

-**LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't _imagine_ how the correct output should look like before their context is filled with relevant files.
+**LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't _imagine_ how the correct output should look like _before_ their context is filled with relevant files.

 To mitigate this limitation, so-called _agentic_ tools ask you to prepare extensive markdown-based plans and feature descriptions, so the system based on a keyword matching (via _grep_ tool calling) can do a better job at automated context compilation.
 It's a time consuming, token-hungry hit-or-miss.

-**Code Web Chat proposes a mindful, aligned with true model's capabilities approach**—make it guide itself precisely with hand-picked context and straightforward instructions, not vague markdowns! **With it comes a big win**—as you work on a task your context becomes mostly fixed (recently updated files and your instructions are placed at the end), therefore **you'll hit prompt cache most of the time, making AI coding too cheap to meter!**
+**Code Web Chat proposes a mindful, aligned with true model's capabilities approach**—make the model guide itself with hand-picked files and straightforward instructions, not vague markdowns! **With it comes a big win**—as you work on a task your context becomes mostly fixed (recently updated files and your instructions are placed at the end), therefore **you'll hit prompt cache most of the time, making AI coding too cheap to meter!**

-**This combined with the latest generation of models** like Gemini 3.0 Flash and Pro, which excel at long context understanding and diff correctness, **marks the new generation of AI coding tools**.
+**This, combined with the latest generation of models** like Gemini 3.0 Flash and Pro, which excel at long context understanding and diff correctness, **marks the new generation of AI coding tools**.

 **10X** the speed, **0.1X** the cost, and accuracy that can't get any better.